cppitems/cppitems/items/007/item.md

   value_type &operator[](size_type pos) { return dataPointer[pos]; }
 };
 ```
+Prepare yourself for a discussion of your implementation.

-## Reference benchmark
+## Benchmarking
-As reference, a benchmark is provided in `benchmarking_constructors.cpp`.
+For testing your implementation and its performance, a benchmark is provided in `benchmarking_constructors.cpp`.
 It measures the run time of
 ```pmans
     Widget var = Widget(size, std::rand());
     Widget w = /*f*/ std::move /*x*/(var) ; // invoking move construction